 Wang is an expert in visual database search and retrieval.
 Formerly with the Biomedical Informatics Group and the Computer Science Database Group at Stanford, he undertakes work that makes possible the retrieval of specific images from databanks of images.
-Among other contributions, he has co-developed the SIMPLIcity semantics-sensitive image retrieval system and the ALIPR real-time computerized image tagging system.
-These systems have been applied to several domains including biomedical image analysis, satellite imaging, and art and cultural imaging.
+Among other contributions, he and his collaborators have developed the SIMPLIcity semantics-sensitive image retrieval system, the ALIPR real-time computerized image tagging system, and the ACQUINE aesthetic quality inference engine.
+These systems have been applied to several domains including biomedical image analysis, satellite imaging, photography, and art and cultural imaging.

 Integrated Region-Based Image Retrieval